Planning to use Google Fi in Japan?

 Google Fi Japan plans coverage

-Because of this, unless you are in a very rural area, underground, or deep in the mountains, you can probably expect to be able to communicate without any problems using Google Fi.
+Unless you are in a very rural area, underground, or deep in the mountains, you can probably expect to be able to communicate without any problems using Google Fi.

 ↑ Go back to the table of contents